Impakter

 — Avatar (@officialavatar) December 24, 2022

-Aside from the obvious plotline that pits the environment against unsustainable human greed, there are many other subtler nuances of eco-consciousness and activism throughout the movies.
+Aside from the obvious plotline that pits the environment against unsustainable human greed, there seems to be many other subtler nuances of eco-consciousness and activism throughout the movies.

 For one, the Na’vi tribes live simplistically, sustainably, and in accordance with nature, honouring its seasons and natural cycles.
 They have a deep connection with the environment, and respect the treasures their world bestows on them, only consuming minimally and when necessary, and ensuring that the flow of energy and natural order is maintained in everything they do.